benbrown/starterkit/readme.md

 To use Apache (in the event you're building a PHP site, for example), create a virtualhost and point the docroot to the public/ subfolder of this project.

+This should allow you to continue to manage your raw, unminified front end files in the dev/ folder, while building the front end php script files in the public/ folder like a normal docroot.

 ### The dev folder

 The dev folder contains all of the